 “A company that has issued shares to the public and is subject to continuous disclosure requirements by one or more of the provincial securities commissions.”

-If you are not a reporting issuer there are many methods to become one including a merger or an amalgamation with a reporting issuer, qualifying a Non-Offering or Offering Prospectus or completing a Reverse Take Over (RTO).
-We will look at the two most common methods used by companies looking to go public:
+However, if you are not currently a reporting issuer there are many methods to achieve this status.
+This includes a merger or an amalgamation with a reporting issuer, a Non-Offering or Offering Prospectus or completing a Reverse Take Over (RTO).

-- Prospectus – Companies can become reporting issuers through a prospectus, of which there are two types: an offering prospectus or a non-offering prospectus.
+Companies can become reporting issuers by filing and clearing a prospectus.
+There are two types of prospectus’: an offering prospectus or a non-offering prospectus.
 Prospectuses must contain full, true and plain disclosure to investors and the public about the company.